DavidCWebs/c-notes/typedef-structs.md

 # Typedef Structs
-Typedefs are a useful abstraction.
-They can save typing and define a particular type in a single place in the  codebase.
-This makes it easier to change the type.
+Type definitions can help to make a programme more understandable.
+They often save typing and allow you to define a particular type in a single place in the codebase, making it easier to make changes.

-On the other hand, using typedefs obscures your code somewhat - it's not obvious that you're dealing with a typedef'd struct when reading the codebase.
+On the other hand, using typedefs can obscure your code - it may not be obvious that you're dealing with a `typedef` defined struct when reading the codebase.

 Define tag only
 ---------------
+Define a struct, without making a type definition:

 ```c
 struct node_tag {